 - That is intended to cause emotional distress; and

 - Actually causes emotional distress upon the victim.

 However, an IIED will not stand if it would not have caused emotional distress to a person with ordinary sensibilities.

 The intentional torts indicated above are but few of the claims one can bring.
 There are many types of intentional torts.
 If you or your loved one believes you have suffered damages due to the intentional act of another, contact one of our attorneys today.

 Obtaining the assistance of a skilled attorney is essential in cases involving intentional torts, due to the complex nature of these cases.
 Colombo Law has the experience necessary to effectively handle these types of claim.
 Our office is a full service personal injury law firm that wants to make the process as simple as possible while obtaining the amount of compensation you and your loved ones deserve.
-We assist clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+We assist clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 For a no-risk initial consultation, contact Colombo Law today.